dotnet/csharplang/proposals/ref-readonly-parameters.md

 Default parameter values could be an error for `ref readonly` parameters.

 Specifying the `RequiresLocationAttribute` in source could be allowed, similarly to `In` and `Out` attributes.
+Alternatively, it could be an error when applied in other contexts than just parameters, similarly to `IsReadOnly` attribute; to preserve further design space.

 Function pointer `ref readonly` parameters could be emitted without `modopt` or with `modreq`.